SAP/cf-cli-java-plugin/README.md

         Get the status of async-profiler on a running Java application

 OPTIONS:
+   -args                     -a, Miscellaneous arguments to pass to the command (if supported) in the
+                               container, be aware to end it with a space if it is a simple option.
+For commands that create arbitrary files (jcmd, asprof), the environment variables @FSPATH, @ARGS, @APP_NAME, @FILE_NAME, and @STATIC_FILE_NAME are available in --args to reference the working directory path, arguments, application name, and generated file name respectively.
+   -container-dir            -cd, the directory path in the container that the heap dump/JFR/... file will be
+                                saved to
    -dry-run                  -n, just output to command line what would be executed -keep                     -k, keep the heap dump in the container; by default the heap dump/JFR/... will
                                be deleted from the container's filesystem after being downloaded